mponweiser/latepoint-DE/README.md

 - Gender-neutral nouns via ":"-separator, e.g.: "Betreuer:in"

 ## Coverage

 - **LatePoint**, the main plugin
   - Upload to: `languages/loco/plugins/latepoint-{locale}.po`
   - Status: fine for regular use.
 Some longer and/or rare strings remain untranslated.
-  - Error messages remain untranslated.
+  - Internal error messages remain untranslated (for forwarding).
 - **LatePoint Addon - Locations**
   - Upload to: `languages/loco/plugins/latepoint-locations-{locale}.po`
   - Status: fine for regular use.
 Some longer and/or rare strings remain untranslated.
 - **LatePoint Addon - Reminders**
   - Upload to: `languages/loco/plugins/latepoint-reminders-{locale}.po`
   - Complete.

+## Intention

+I am sharing this translation in the hope that someone else will find it useful as well.
+I am open to further discussion and cooperation.

 ## Questions, feedback or requests?